 We absolutely want people who are Emotionally Mature.
 For instance?
 Well, people who are not over-sensitive to criticism.
 Who doesn’t always seek praise and affirmation for the most minor of achievements?

 We require people who are Emotionally Resilient.
 Why?
 Because of the expectation of performance ratchets up with every month and year.
 We can’t rest on past achievements or reputation.
 Also, high-intensity environments create an appropriate degree of friction that compels us to perform out of our comfort zone.
 So, we need people who’re willing to soak in pressure.

 Intensity: We believe in a happy, balanced life [Why do you think we chose to be based in Goa?]
 But we need people who are occasionally (promise, only occasionally) are willing to start earlier, sleep later, work the odd weekend…

 Reflexively Communicate.
-We’ll reach boiling point if we keep simmering silently with resentment.
+We’ll reach a boiling point if we keep simmering silently with resentment.
 Therefore, we want people to be reflexively transparent and communicative.

 Yes, only a fraction of every hundred potential entrepreneurial leaders will be aligned with our preferences.
 But that fractional catchment is enough for us.